Carl Hahn: Chairman of Volkswagen AG, 1982–1993

 In 1984, Hahn initiated engagement in the Chinese market, sooner than European competitors.
 After the fall of the Iron Curtain in 1991 Volkswagen entered a joint venture with the Czech company Škoda Auto.
 Hahn's acquisitions made Volkswagen a global force, and affirmed its place as Europe's largest automaker.
 Hahn could not keep manufacturing and development costs under control in the early 1990s, and he was replaced as Volkswagen CEO by Ferdinand Piëch in 1993.
 Hahn was a member of the advisory board of VW until 1997.
-He helped cleaning up VW's business practices, dealing with a case of foreign exchange fraud, but its $300 million cost to Volkswagen ate into the very profits Hahn had helped the company make.
+He helped clean up VW's business practices, dealing with a case of foreign exchange fraud, but its $300 million cost to Volkswagen ate into the very profits Hahn had helped the company make.

 Personal life

-While stationed in the U.S., Hahn married Marisa Lea Traina; their four children were all born in the U.S. His wife died in 2013.
+While stationed in the U.S., Hahn married Marisa Lea Traina; three of their four children were born in the U.S. His wife died in 2013.
 Hahn died on 14 January 2023, aged 96.